ScriptSmith/socialreaper/README.md

 ```

 ## Reddit
-Get the top 10 comments from 50 threads of all time on reddit
+Get the top 10 comments from the 50 threads of all time on reddit
 ```python
 from socialreaper import Reddit from socialreaper.tools import flatten